Zedelghem/twinkle/README.md

 # twinkle
 A minimal Gemini Protocol server for microcontrollers.
-Written in micropython, tested on Raspberry Pico W.
+Written in micropython 1.2.6, tested on Raspberry Pico W.

 Takes care of basic TLS handshakes and exposes the contents of the /public directory using a non-blocking socket.
 That's it.